genericmilk/cooker/README.md

 # 👨‍🍳 Cooker
 ## By Genericmilk

-Cooker is a lightweight framework that allows you to quickly build LESS and Javascript files into a Laravel App.
+Cooker is a lightweight framework that allows you to quickly build LESS and Javascript files into a Laravel app.

 Resources that are built will be placed in the `/public/build` folder as `app.js` and `app.css` respectively.
 If the app is running in production mode the resources will be compressed and minified too!
 As if by magic.